IST356M001SP25/assignment-06-gildaemeni/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me understand how to build a multi-step ETL pipeline using APIs and pandas.

+I found the first two steps manageable once I understood how to process JSON responses and flatten them with `json_normalize`.
+The hardest part was the third step, especially handling the Azure Entity API limits.
+I learned that it's important to cache API responses to avoid rate limits and unnecessary re-runs.

+One thing I struggled with was debugging the file paths and making sure the tests could detect the cache files.
+I also learned how to make my code flexible by accepting either a DataFrame or a filename.

+Next time, I’d start earlier and make sure I fully understand the API response structure before writing code.